zchee/golang-wiki/Home.md

 ## Troubleshooting Go Programs in Production

-  - Understand the performance of you Go apps using the [pprof package](http://blog.golang.org/profiling-go-programs)
+  - Understand the performance of your Go apps using the [pprof package](http://blog.golang.org/profiling-go-programs)
   - Heap Dumps
     - [heapdump13](heapdump13)
     - [heapdump14](heapdump14)